What is SMART?

 SMART will use Diesel Multiple Unit (DMU) vehicles manufactured in Rochelle, Illinois, by Sumitomo Corp. of America/Nippon Sharyo.
 The DMU is quieter and cleaner than conventional locomotive-hauled equipment.
 These self-contained rail cars include on-board engines and are capable of using alternative fuels such as waste-derived bio-diesel.
 Two-car train sets carry about 158 seated passengers, 160 standing passengers, and provide on-board storage up to 24 bikes (depending on the mix of bicycles, wheelchairs and strollers and the use of flip seats) and fit within a downtown city block to avoid blocking intersections.

-The first phase, a 42-mile rail and trail project connecting the county seats and population centers of San Rafael and Santa Rosa, is scheduled for completion in 2016.
-Extensions north and south will be developed as additional funding is identified.
+The first phase, a 43-mile rail and trail project connecting the county seats and population centers of San Rafael and Santa Rosa, is scheduled for completion in 2016.
+Extensions north and south will be developed as additional funding are identified and secured.

 Key activities related to the project’s implementation include the following milestones: